-The ECCC is bordered by the river Yamuna and surrounded by farmland.
+ECCC and the Elephant Hospital Campus are bordered by the river Yamuna, and surrounded by forested land.
 A 10-minute walk through a lush green field leads our elephants to the river where they enjoy taking long and relaxing dips!

 |Wildlife SOS Elephant Conservation and Care Centre, Agra Mathura Road, NH2, Ghari Churmura, Farah, Mathura, Uttar Pradesh-281122 (Landmark- Near Sachdeva Institute of Technology)|